-2 more earthquakes strike area of northwestern Oklahoma
+Oklahoma orders cut in water injection after earthquakes

 COVINGTON, Okla.
-(AP) — Earthquakes are rattling part of northwest Oklahoma where more than a dozen temblors have struck since Friday.
+(AP) — The Oklahoma Corporation Commission has directed a wastewater disposal well to reduce its volume of injection after more than a dozen earthquakes rattled part of northwest Oklahoma since Friday.

-The U.S. Geological Survey recorded an earthquake of preliminary magnitude 4.3 at 5:22 a.m.
-Monday, nearly an hour after a magnitude 3.3 quake struck the area near Covington, about 55 miles (90 kilometers) north of Oklahoma City.
+The U.S. Geological Survey recorded three quakes Monday, including one near Covington now rated magnitude 4.5 after a preliminary rating of 4.3.
+Magnitude 3.3 and 2.8 quakes were also recorded Monday in the area about 55 miles (90 kilometers) north of Oklahoma City.

-Garfield County Emergency Management Director Mike Honigsberg says there are no reports of injury or severe damage from any of the quakes, which have ranged in magnitude from 2.4 to 4.6.
+Garfield County Emergency Management Director Mike Honigsberg says there are no reports of injury or severe damage.
+Damage typically begins with magnitude 4.0 or stronger earthquakes, but Honigsberg notes that the area is very rural.

-Thousands of earthquakes have been recorded in Oklahoma in recent years, with many linked to the underground injection of wastewater from oil and natural gas production.
-State regulators have directed several oil and gas producers in the state to close injection wells or reduce volumes.
+Many of the thousands of earthquakes in Oklahoma in recent years have been linked to wastewater injection by oil and natural gas producers.

 Most Read Business Stories